-Interestingly, Stevenson’s most work-in-progress trait might be his ball tracking and playmaking consistency.
+Interestingly, Stevenson’s most work-in-progress trait might be his ball-tracking and playmaking consistency.
 The Miami CB could do a better job maintaining his speed when tracking the ball, as he sometimes prematurely decelerates.
 His overall ball tracking is sometimes questionable, and he could gain a more consistent understanding of proper positioning.

-Current draft projection for Miami CB Tyrique Stevenson
+Current Draft Projection for Miami CB Tyrique Stevenson